regiscord/biblicalinstitute.info/index.md

 # Good News
-We are dead in our transgressions
+We are born spiritually dead in our transgressions

 Jesus saves us and gives us a new life with rest and peace with God